Satellite Collection Object: How to Use External Files

 Indicate the type of object that is defined by the data in the specified file.

-1. Open the Type: shortcut menu in the Select Target Deck frame once the Deck Access tool opens.
+1. Open the Type drop-down list in the Select Target Deck panel once the Deck Access tool opens.

 2. Select Collection Subset.

-3. Open the Name: shortcut menu.
-All of the subsets from the Satellite Collection () objects are located here.
+4. All of the subsets from the Satellite Collection objects are located here.

-Use a routing file to specify the rules for links in a chain associated with objects in a constellation or entries in a satellite collection subset.
-It is an ASCII text file with a *.routing extension that STK reads every time it computes a chain with the constellation or subset.
+You can use a routing file to specify the rules for links in a chain associated with objects in a constellation or entries in a satellite collection subset.
+A routing file is an ASCII text file with a *.routing extension that the STK software reads every time it computes a chain with the constellation or subset.

 1. Return to your text editor.